Catchy Cover Letters: Tailoring Your Style For Different Strategies

 - In the world of electronic resumes and cover letters, they should stand out in the crowd.

 - Cover letters should be very specific, brief, and eye-catching, with a comment designed to make recruiters want to print out your resume and call you in for an interview.

-According to Shrive, a comment like “I’ve sold 50,000 bottles of wine in my 10 year career as a wine steward," or “I increased wine sales by 20 percent in my last position” will make an HR manager take notice of your cover letter and want to know more about you.
+A comment like “I’ve sold 50,000 bottles of wine in my 10 year career as a wine steward," or “I increased wine sales by 20 percent in my last position” will make an HR manager take notice of your cover letter and want to know more about you.
 After making a comment, you should state clearly how your hospitality career aligns with the position being offered.